clewisdavis/The-Joy-of-React/course-notes.md

     export default App;
 ```

-- Props allow us to customize behaviour of a given component, so the exact same component can do different things in different scenarios.
+- Props allow us to customize behavior of a given component, so the exact same component can do different things in different scenarios.

 - 🚀 **Props are the inputs to our components, like arguments passed to a function.**

 ### State

-- In the example above, our application is static.
-Everytime we run this code, we get the same results.
+- In the example above, our application is static. every time we run this code, we get the same results.
 - But what if we wanted stuff to change over time? **That's where state comes in.**

 - Let's tweak our example: